riyapardhi/Payment--Gateway--Integration/README.md

-# Payment-Gateway-Integration
+Payment-Gateway-Integration
 Payment Gateway Integration is developed using HTML,CSS and JavaScript.
-For payment gateway,Razorpay is used.
+Payment gateway-Razorpay

 For demo card use